hussainbani/adt/README.md

 - Github performs almost all the basic checks.
 This includes automated test, linting, code checks, whithout this step things wont move forward
 - After checks have been passed, it will build and push image to docker repo, it is being configured using github secrets
 - `main` branch is considered as the production branch, anything merged in that will automatically creates release and change the image tag in helm value file and create a PR for approval, merging can be automated as well but i dont like fully automation in production
-- All other branches (except main) pushed will not generate release but will run all test/build steps, while images can be used for testing in staging.
-(Basically for all other repos we can change the image for DEV cluster), this step is same as prod but not implemented
+- All other branches (except main) pushed will not generate release but will run all test/build steps, while images can be used for testing in DEV/STAGING.
 - Tagging is based on the release.
-So it will be automated and next minor release wil be decided based on the last release
+It is automated and next minor release wil be decided based on the last release
-- I have included automated checks for Container inspect using Dockerscout, it will fail if critical secuirty vulnerabilities is found.
+- I have included automated checks for Container image using Dockerscout, it will fail if critical level secuirty vulnerabilities is found.
 - Codecheck is done using bandit, i have skip its failure as it would always complain on hardcoded token.
 Normally, here we use tooling like Sonarqube/Codacy to have a coverage report as well
 - CD will be done using ArgoCD, once we merge branch with new image, it will auto sync and start canary deployments using Argo Rollouts.
 I havent included that part in helmtemplate as i didnt had running argo instance on local.